 In the end, with the high resolution raw data, a new method is developed to derive the turbulence by relating the turbulent perturbations to the photon count ﬂuctuations.
 Using 150h of lidar observations kH is directly derived for the ﬁrst time from eddy heat transport.
 Other key parameters such as the energy dissipation rate and the associated heating rate are also derived from the measurements without resorting to complex turbulence theory.
 Turbulence w and m spectra are calculated, which follow the power law with slopes consistent with theoretical models.
 The eddy heat ﬂux generally decreases with altitude from about 0:5Kms 1 at 85km to 0:1Kms 1 at 100km, with a local maximum of 0:6Kms 1 at 93km.
 The derived mean turbulence thermal diffusivity and energy dissipation rate are 43m2s 1 and 37mWkg 1, respectively.
 The mean net cooling resulted from the heat transport and energy dissipation is 4:9 1:5Kd 1, comparable to that due to gravity wave transport at 7:9 1:9Kd 1.
 Turbulence key parameters show consistency with turbulence theories.

 The results presented in this dissertation can contribute to a more comprehensive parameterization scheme in terms of the thermal structure and wave dissipation for the general circulation models (GCMs).
 The derived turbulence parameters and cooling/heating rates can provide signiﬁcant references for parameterizing the wave-driven residual circulation by generating more realistic global thermal structures.

 Scholarly Commons Citation

 Guo, Yafang, "Gravity Wave and Turbulence Transport in the Mesopause Region" (2017).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 346.